verdaux/BookNotes/Impressors 5.md

 - [ ] Leave no mental stone unturned
 - [ ] There are some truths only the dead know
 - [ ] When there's no more room in hell, the devil himself walks the earth.
+- [ ] Losing a political debate with my cat